krutika-ladani/BookBuddy/README.md

 ## Technologies Used
-The website is built using:-
+This project is built using:-
  ●HTML5 (Structuring)
  ●CSS3 (Styling)
  ●Javascript (Server side scripting)